 - White onion – You can also use yellow or red onions, but a white onion is preferable.

-- Pepper – Be sure to use freshly-ground black pepper.
+- Salt and pepper – Be sure to use freshly-ground black pepper.

 - Prep the peppers.
-Put the red peppers on a baking sheet, skin-side up.
+Place the red peppers on a baking sheet, skin-side up.
 Press them down to flatten them, and turn on your broiler.

 - Roast the peppers.
-Put the peppers in the oven under the broiler, and roast them until the skins are blackened.
-This should take 10-15 minutes.
+Broil the peppers until the skins are blackened.
+This should take 10-15 minutes, although it depends on your broiler—keep a close eye on them.

 - Peel the peppers.
 Remove the peppers from the oven, and place them in a heat-proof resealable bag.
 Let them sit for 15 minutes, then remove them from the bag and peel off the skin.
 Slice the peppers and set them aside.

 - Heat the aromatics.
 Heat the oil in a pot over medium-high heat.
-Add the onions and garlic to the pot, and sauté until the onions are translucent.
+Stir the onions and garlic into the pot, and sauté until the onions are translucent.

 - Add the rest of the ingredients.
 Add the tomatoes, tomato sauce, red peppers, vegetable broth, cooked quinoa, herbs, and spices to the pot.

 - Cook.
 Bring the soup to a boil, then lower the heat to a simmer.
-Put a lid on the pot, and cook for 20-25 minutes.
+Cover the pot, and cook for 20-25 minutes.

 - Blend.
 Use an immersion blender to blend the soup into a smooth consistency.
 If you don’t have an immersion blender, transfer the soup to a standing blender, and blend.

 - Serve.
-If you’re using hot sauce, stir it into the smooth soup, then serve while hot.
+If you’re using hot sauce, stir it into the soup, then serve while hot.

 - Use homemade broth.
 One way to elevate any soup is to use a homemade broth.
 The flavor you get from homemade stock is so much better than anything you’ll buy in the store.
 This recipe is great with any kind of vegetable broth, but it reaches a new level with homemade broth.
 I like to use my Instant Pot mushroom vegan bone broth.